Kayaking in Kane’ohe Bay

 Kayaking to the Kane’ohe Sandbar

-The famous sandbar is one possible destination to kayak to in Kane’ohe Bay.
+Ahu o Laka, aka the famous Kane’ohe Sandbar is one possible destination to kayak to in Kane’ohe Bay.
 The sandbar is not an island.
 Most of the time it is actually submerged, but usually anywhere from ankle to waist deep in its shallowest areas.
 You can always go there, and it is always shallow enough to stand on, but it only becomes a dry, exposed beach at extreme low tides, which doesn’t happen every day.
-You can always check the tide prediction with us before scheduling your kayak rental.
+You can always check the tide predictions with us before scheduling your kayak rental.

 The sandbar is located over one mile out from our location at the outer reaches of Kane’ohe Bay.
 It will always be the most challenging paddling destination relative to other reefs strictly because of the distance.
 But it is totally worth it!
 Just remember to check the wind forecast.
 The wind will be the most important factor that will determine the difficulty level.